Getting the most from PowerMAN

 Baseline existing environment

-After a consistent pattern has emerged this information may then be used to inform decisions
+After a consistent pattern has emerged, this information may then be used to inform decisions

 progress and identify areas for possible further improvement.
+The PowerMAN reporting solution makes this easy.
+For this reason,

 The software offers many different ways to manage power effectively.
 The following sections explain